sidferreira/viewSizesTests/README.md

 Now, the layout is always getting the `width: 0, height: 0`, not rendering the 3rd party contents.

+The frame has `CYAN` background and should fill the `BLUE/YELLOW` view.

 I need a little help finding out why the layout is not calculating the size properly.